NullSleep/stanford-cs193p/README.md

-# Notes and Experimients from the Stanford University iOS 11 Course
+# Notes and Experiments from the Stanford University iOS 11 Course
 Stanford University Developing Apps for iOS 11 CS193P